This is a clone of the famous game by Rick

 other like I did in the TravelThroughSpace subroutine.
 The calculations

-were modified to get it to work, and it works very well.
+were modified for the 24 x 80 character screen, and it works very well.

 DistanceToGo = SQR((X2 - X1) ^ 2 + ((Y2 / 2) -